vdevmcitylp/tricks-hacks/README.md

 The objective is to minimize the embarassing number of google searches we do for simple things.

 I've uploaded some seed files in the repository to get this party started.

+Suggestions to improve the way the content should be presented are welcome!